searxng/searxng/docs/admin/installation-nginx.rst

              alias /usr/local/searx/searx-src/searx/static/;
          }

-      The ``X-Script-Name /searx`` is needed by the searx implementation to calculate relative URLs correct.
+      The ``X-Script-Name /searx`` is needed by the SearXNG implementation to calculate relative URLs correct.
 The next example shows a uWSGI configuration.
 Since there are no HTTP headers in a (u)WSGI protocol, the value is shipped via the SCRIPT_NAME_ in the WSGI environment.